NiciiA/segment-intersection-tester/LOCATION_TESTS.md

 ```
 x1;y1:x2;y2
 ```
-Coordinates are stored as 64-bit binary doubles to preserve precision.
+Coordinates are stored as 64-bit binary doubles to guaranty consistency throughout all implementations.

+The test data is also:
+- **Randomized** in segment length using `/utils/length_randomizer.py`
+- **Shuffled** in order using `/utils/line_shuffler.py`

 ## Table of Contents
 1. [Vienna Districts](#vienna-districts)